-Intention to Charge (Part 2B) (Databank Suspect Samples (Part2A) (Case-work) Databank Compulsion Notices (Part 3) Post Conviction (Databank) Databank Voluntary (Part 3) (Databank) No Yes, if the child can be lawfully prosecuted (refer to S272 (1A) and (1B) of the Oranga Tamaraki Act and the DNA analysis will tend to confirm or disprove their involvement.
-(By Suspect Compulsion Order) tend to confirm or disprove their If charged with an imprisonable offence and s283(a) to (o) OT Act order made or convicted by District Court but not sentenced to imprisonment or sentenced to imprisonment by a court
+Suspect Samples (Part2) (Casework) Suspect Samples (Part2A) (Case-work) Databank Compulsion Notices (Part 3) Post Conviction (Databank) Databank Voluntary (Part 3) (Databank) Yes, if the child can be lawfully prosecuted (refer to S272 (1A) and (1B) of the Oranga Tamaraki Act and the DNA analysis will tend to confirm or disprove their involvement.
+(By Suspect Compulsion Order) offence and the DNA analysis will tend to confirm or disprove their If charged with an imprisonable offence and s283(a) to (o) OT Act order made or convicted by District Court but not sentenced to imprisonment or sentenced to imprisonment by a court.